HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 - Self-improvement is about solving problems in your life.
 Entrepreneurship is about solving problems in others life.
 When you do both, you unlock purpose, meaning, and fulfillment.
 - If you believe your product or service can fulfill a _true **need**_, it’s your moral obligation to sell it.
 - You weren't born with an interest.
 You programmed yourself into it.
 You were persuaded of its importance and adopted it to help you achieve your goals in life.
+That's your ***unfair advantage***.
 So find a way to articulate that into story, make it intriguing enough so that you grasp the attention for your audience.
+Embrace and amplify your uniqueness in a way that attracts people to become friends and customers.
+- You are to become the _source_ of your interests to attract an audience.
+Not an influencer, a producer. ***A value creator***, to be exact.
+You are trying to improve the lives of others by consuming, synthesizing, developing, creating, and distributing value.
+The heart of entrepreneurship is creation and innovation.
+- Value creators are those who dedicate themselves to their interests, take it on as their life’s work to explore them, and distill the information into education.
 - [[Writing#Build an audience |Building an audience]] of people is to remove your dependency on your employer, government, and any other centralized entity that controls most aspects of your life.
 > If someone can “flip a switch” and destroy your business, you’re playing roulette with your financial plan.
 Take **extreme ownership** (that doesn't mean you're disregarding delegation).
 > If you can outsource something or not do something for less than your ideal hourly rate, outsource it or don’t do it.
 If you can hire someone to do it for less than your hourly rate, hire them.
 That's how you spend your money to buy back your time.
-- You are to become the _source_ of your interests to attract an audience.
-Not an influencer, a producer. ***A value creator***, to be exact.
-You are trying to improve the lives of others by consuming, synthesizing, developing, creating, and distributing value.
-The heart of entrepreneurship is creation and innovation.
-- Value creators are those who dedicate themselves to their interests, take it on as their life’s work to explore them, and distill the information into education.
 - ==Putting a new spin on something old is also a viable path for creators==.
 Take what already exists, then make them better. ==Train yourself to spot hidden gems==, take them and apply better marketing to make it your product.
 > [!important]- THINK like a producer
 > To succeed as a producer, surrender your own selfishness and address the selfishness of others.
 Stop chasing money and start chasing **needs**, or factors that drive the needs (problems, pain points, service deficiencies, and emotions).